kagaminccino/LAVSE/README.md

 Go check `run.sh` if you need further information about the command lines.

+## License

+The LAVSE work is released under MIT License.
+See LICENSE for more details.

 ## Acknowledgment
 * Bio-ASP Lab, CITI, Academia Sinica, Taipei, Taiwan